 - Slowing or stopping of contractions

-If your baby is having problems, the doctor will deliver the baby right away.
-It will likely be done by c-section.
+A baby who is having problems will be delivered right away.
+This will likely be done by c-section.
 If the baby is not delivered right away, it could result in lasting harm to the brain, problems due to lack of oxygen, or death.

 Diagnosis is confirmed during surgery.

 There are no known methods to prevent this health problem.
 Proper prenatal care can help to find problems before they happen.

 The American Congress of Obstetricians and Gynecologists http://www.acog.org